Katee/treasurer-tools/Readme.md

 * `./treasure users` List all users
 * `./treasure users filter` List all users that contain the text in 'filter' somewhere in the name, email, nick or notes.
 * `./treasure email [receipt|reminder] user` send a reminder or receipt email to user.
-* `./paypal-import paypal.csv` Imports any *new* payments from paypal.csv, will print error messages for any unknown members
+* `./treasure import paypal.csv` Imports any *new* payments from paypal.csv, will print error messages for any unknown members

 ## Setup